Meet The Tutors

 Victoria

 Victoria is an Ontario Certified Teacher (OCT) with the York Catholic District School Board, bringing over five years of experience teaching high school science.
-She supports students in Grades 9–12, with particular expertise in senior-level chemistry, and is known for her engaging, concept-driven approach that helps students understand both the logic and relevance of scientific ideas.
+She supports students in Grades 9 and 10 (Science), and Grade 12 (Chemistry).
+Victoria is known for her engaging, concept-driven approach that helps students understand both the logic and relevance of scientific ideas.

 Gelareh